Semiparametric KSD test: unifying score and distance-based approaches for goodness-of-fit testing: Bridging score-based and IPM-based tests

 \paragraph{Wasserstein-1 (W-1) Distance.} Similarly, when $d = 1$, the W-1 distance can be computed efficiently in $O(n \log n)$ time via sorting.
 For $d > 1$, however, the problem can be formulated as an assignment problem through discretization, and the computational complexity generally grows to $O(n^3)$~\citep{kuhn1955hungarian}, although approximation algorithms exist to improve efficiency~\citep{altschuler2017near}.

-\paragraph{Maximum Mean Discrepancy (MMD).} Among nonparametric score-based tests, MMD provides computationally efficient testing procedures.
-Computing the MMD test statistic requires Monte Carlo (MC) integration.
-If $m$ denotes the number of MC samples, the overall computational cost becomes $O(n^2 + 2nm + m^2)$~\citep{gretton2012kernel}.
-When $m \ll n$, the cost is effectively quadratic; however, to control the MC error adequately, one often needs $m \gg n$, in which case the total complexity increases to $O(m^2)$.
+\paragraph{Maximum Mean Discrepancy (MMD).} Computing the MMD test statistic requires numerical integration.
+Take Monte Carlo (MC) as a means for integration.
+If $m$ denotes the number of MC samples, the overall computational cost becomes $O(n^2 + m^2)$~\citep{gretton2012kernel}.
+When $m \ll n$, the cost is effectively quadratic; however, to control the MC error adequately, one needs $m \gg n$, in which case the total complexity increases to $O(m^2)$.

 \paragraph{Kernelized Stein Discrepancy (KSD).} A special class of IPM is KSD, which is also a special case of MMD~\citep{liu2016kernelized}.
 It can be shown to be characteristic under certain mild conditions~\citep{barp2024targeted}.
 In contrast to MMD, KSD does not require MC integration for any expectation.
-Leveraging the Stein's identity, KSD test statistic can be computed with $O(n^2)$ time complexity, although further acceleration is possible~\citep{jitkrittum2017linear} (see Appendix~\ref{sec:computation_v_statistic} for details).
+Leveraging the Stein's identity (see Section~\ref{sec:prelim_KSD} for details), KSD test statistic can be computed with $O(n^2)$ time complexity, although further acceleration is possible~\citep{jitkrittum2017linear} (see Appendix~\ref{sec:computation_v_statistic} for details).

 Table~\ref{tab:distance_computation} summarizes the computational complexity of the distance-based tests discussed above.

-From a GoF testing perspective, compared to K-S, W-1 distances and MMD, KSD is significantly more efficient especially when it comes to multivariate settings.
-Therefore, KSD emerges as a natural choice for nonparametric score-based testing, especially in the multivariate setting.
-Nevertheless, for univariate cases, i.e. $d = 1$, the higher computational cost of kernel-based methods may be justified by gains in test power, a topic we revisit in Appendix~\ref{sec:simulation_np_score}.
+From a practical standpoint, KSD is substantially more efficient than K--S, W-1, and MMD, particularly in multivariate settings where the latter methods become computationally more demanding or even infeasible.
+As a result, KSD emerges as a natural and scalable choice for nonparametric score-based testing in moderate to high dimensions.
+In contrast, in the univariate case (\(d = 1\)), the additional computational cost of kernel-based methods may be offset by gains in test power, an issue we revisit through simulation studies in Appendix~\ref{sec:simulation_np_score}.